ShikaRAZR/Powershell-Interface-yt-dlp/README.md

 - Convert files

 ## How To Use
-- Place MediaTools.ps1 into a folder of it's own
+- Place MediaTools.ps1 into a folder
+- make a new "Downloads" folder in the same directory
-- Install exes and place into folder
+- Install exes and place into the same directory
   - https://www.gyan.dev/ffmpeg/builds/ (ffmpeg-git-essentials.7z)
     - ffmpeg.exe
     - ffplay.exe